Are cheap vacuum cleaners any good?

 Vacuum cleaners can cost in excess of £500 these days, but do you really need to spend that much to get a decent clean?
 We've analysed the cost vs performance of hundreds of vacuum cleaners using the results from our independent vacuum cleaner tests, to help you find the best value models for your budget.

-Our research shows that you can get yourself a top-class cheap vacuum cleaner for less than £100.
-And whether your budget is £100, £200, £300 or even higher, we can show you the vacuum that will get you the most for your money.
+We've found that it's possible to get a brilliant vacuum cleaner for less than £100 - if you choose wisely.
+And whether your budget is £100, £200, £300 or more, we can help you find the vacuum that will give you the most for your money.

-Read on for more tips on how much to spend, or skip straight to our Best Buy vacuums page for a list of our top-rated models.
+Read on for more tips on how much to spend, or skip straight to our Best Buy vacuums page for a list of our top-rated models for 2017.

 Buying a cheap vacuum cleaner

-While you can pay up to £450 for a vacuum cleaner, our testing shows that it is possible to get a vacuum cleaner that is just as good for less than a third of that price.
+While premium brands, such as Dyson or Miele, can charge more than £450 for a top-end vacuum cleaner, our tests show that it's possible to get an excellent vacuum cleaner for a fraction of that price.

-As you would expect, the data in the graph shows that, in general, the more money you spend the better chance you have of getting a good vacuum cleaner.
-But Which? reviews take any chance out of it, and by careful research you can make sure you get a cheap vacuum cleaner that will outperform models that cost hundreds of pounds more.
+As you might expect, the data in the graph shows that, in general, the more money you spend, the better chance you have of getting a good vacuum cleaner.
+But our vacuum cleaner reviews take away the guesswork, so if you want to splash out you can be sure it isn't on an underwhelming model, and if you're keen to stick to a budget, you can ensure you get a cheap but effective vacuum cleaner that won't prove to be a false economy.

-With the odd rare exception, vacuum cleaners below the £100 mark tend to score poorly in our lab tests, and our research shows that vacuum cleaners that cost less than £50 can be very poor indeed.
+With the odd rare exception, most vacuum cleaners below the £100 mark tend to score less well in our lab tests, and vacuum cleaners that cost less than £50 can be very poor indeed.
 But if your budget can stretch to £100-£150 then there are some great options out there for you.